Optimal Computing Budget Allocation for Data-driven Ranking and Selection: Introduction

-Despite the extensive study on IU quantification and classical R\&S, works on R\&S with IU have only been studies in recent years. \cite{corlu2013subset,corlu2015subset} aimed to eliminate inferior designs as many as possible and return a subset of superior designs with fixed amount of input data. \cite{wu2017ranking} formulated a fixed budget problem under OCBA framework to simultaneously allocate the effort to carry out stimulation and the effort to obtain input data; this work is followed by \cite{xu2020joint}, which proposed a general framework that integrates input data collection and simulation in which the data collection and simulation costs themselves can be random. \cite{gao2017robust}, \cite{xiao2018simulation}, \cite{xiao2020optimal} took a fixed budget formulation with a robust approach, aiming to select a design with the best worst-case performance over an uncertainty set of finite distributions that contains the true input distribution; \cite{fan2020distributionally} also used this worst-case criteria but took an IZ formulation. \cite{song2019input} derived confidence bands to account for both IU and SU in R\&S. The previous works on R\&S have focused on a fixed set of input data.
 More recently, \cite{Wu2022data} considered R\&S with streaming input data, similar to the setting in this paper, but used a fixed confidence formulation.
 They proposed a moving average performance estimator to aggregate simulation outputs from different input distributions over time stages and designed sequential elimination procedures to screen out the inferior designs until one is left to be the optimal one with at least a pre-specified confidence level.
 The methodology in \cite{Wu2022data} is fundamentally different from our approach, as their focus is on deriving the valid concentration bound to reach the given confidence level while we focus on optimizing budget allocation.
 In \cite{Wu2022data}, each remaining design is simulated once at every iteration, which allows the usage of common random numbers to reduce the variance of simulation output and narrow the concentration bound.
 However, from the perspective of budget allocation, \cite{Wu2022data} trivially allocates the simulation budget equally to all designs, which can be inefficient if the simulation budget itself is limited.
 The fixed budget R\&S with streaming data is first considered in \cite{wang2022fixed} and \cite{Kim2022optimizing}, where \cite{wang2022fixed} is the early conference version of this paper as discussed in the previous section. \cite{Kim2022optimizing} considers the setting where input data can be actively collected, which is similar to the setting of \cite{wu2017ranking} but with periodic data collection and a selecting criterion called ``most probable best".
-Moreover \cite{Kim2022optimizing} assumes finite support of input distribution, which limits the practical value, and they did not provide a theoretical guarantee on algorithm performance.